 Some of them look over the airport's light-filled terminal and through its windows to the front of the airport and surrounding hills (there are no views of the runways, however).

-We've been here a couple of times and were impressed on each occasion.
+We've been here a few times now and were impressed on each occasion.
 The first visit was during France's annual Fête de la Gastronomie, when there was an amazing special deal on.

-But prices even outside this weekend are still very modest for a restaurant of this category.
-On our second visit we ordered a tapas plate (the restaurant offers several "snacking" options for diners who don't want a full two- or three-course lunch), which was both copious and delicious.
+But prices even outside this one weekend are still very modest for a restaurant of this category.
+And there are numerous "snacking" options for diners who don't want a full two- or three-course lunch.
+On later visits we ordered a tapas plate, which was both copious and delicious.

 We won't review our particular meals in detail, given the constantly changing line-up of chefs, but this is a flagship restaurant, so you can pretty much bet that whatever you get will be of very high quality.
 The short wine list, almost all from local vineyards, is top value too.

 The surprising thing is that Chefs en Provence is not better known.
-Many of our fellow diners seemed to be either small groups of businessmen and -women or airport employees armed with ID tags and what looked like meal vouchers, making this probably the best company canteen in France.
+Many of our fellow diners seemed to be either small groups of businessmen and -women or airport employees, making this probably the best company canteen in France.

 Chefs en Provence is run by Autogrill, a multi-national catering operation which also presides over other, more profitable franchises at the airport such as Burger King and Starbucks on the terminal's ground level.
 It no doubt had to take on this high-end restaurant as part of its contract.

-At the moment Chefs en Provence still looks very much like a prestigious loss leader.
+At the moment Chefs en Provence still looks rather like a prestigious loss leader.
 But that also means that it's an excellent deal for travellers and diners.
 It's open during the day only, seven days a week and all year round including Christmas and public holidays.

 Where: Chefs en Provence, Upper Level, Terminal 1, Marseille-Provence airport, Marignane 13700.
 Tel: (+33) 4 42 14 21 79.